Yashwanthgoud07/auto-annotated-portfolio/content/pages/index.md

   - type: TestimonialsSection
     testimonials:
       - type: Testimonial
-        quote: >+
+        quote: >
-          I’ve had the pleasure of working with Yashwanth at CloudServ Systems, where he consistently showcased outstanding skills as a Cloud Engineer.
-His technical expertise, paired with his problem-solving abilities and dedication to delivering top-notch solutions, truly stands out.
+          <div style="text-align: left">1.
+I’ve had the pleasure of working
+          with Yashwanth at CloudServ Systems, where he consistently showcased outstanding skills as a Cloud Engineer.
+His technical expertise, paired with his problem-solving abilities and dedication to delivering top-notch solutions, truly stands out.</div>

           Yashwanth is highly proficient in cloud technologies, with a deep